Saturday, November 29, 2025

 Humbly in the background.

-Who is the wonderful majestic man
+Who is the mysterious and majestic man

 In the background of my life,